-Up to 45 hours of nontraditional credit (i.e., CLEP, AP, IB, and AICE) may be applied toward a degree.
+Up to 45 hours of nontraditional credit (i.e., CLEP, AP, IB, AICE, and prior training/certification) may be applied toward a degree.
 Duplicate credit will not be awarded.
 Credits earned will not be included on the official Gulf Coast State College transcript until the student has successfully completed 15 credit hours.
-For more information visit: www.gulfcoast.edu/students/testing center/credit exa m/default.htm.
+For more information visit:

+www.gulfcoast.edu/students/testing_center/credit_exa_m/default.htm.